Lazy-User-JU/Login-Form-in-CPP/README.md

-A simple console-based login system built with C++ that allows users to Sign Up, Log In, and
 # 🔐 Login Form in C++

 A simple console-based login system built with C++ that allows users to **Sign Up, Log In, and Recover Forgotten Passwords**.
 It demonstrates the use of **file handling** in C++ to store and verify user credentials.